knat/XData/README.md

 #### Explanation

-A `parsing-unit` must contain one and only one `element`.
+A `parsing-unit` must contain one and only one root `element`.

-A `uri-aliasing` associates a URI with an alias:
+`uri-aliasing` associates a URI with an alias:

 ```
 <alias1 = "http://example.com/project1">